 MORE WRITING FOR CHILDREN

 Let me take a look at your story.
-I’m a working children’s ghostwriter, rewriter, and editor.
-I can turn you story into a publishable and saleable book.
+I’m a working children’s ghostwriter and rewriter.
+I can turn you story into a publishable book you’ll be proud to be author of.

 Shoot me an email at: firstname.lastname@example.org (please put Children’s Writing Help in the Subject line).
 Or, you can give me a call at 834—347—6700